 Before starting the budgeting process, you should have a solid project work plan developed that can serve as the foundation.
 According to the responsibilities, all stakeholders can then propose a budget and resources required for the implementation of their activities.
 Since each partner’s budget calculation needs to be reviewed, negotiated, and approved (including repetitive change requests), the larger and more complex the project is, the more difficult it can be to manage this process.
 Though it can be tough to arrive at a final, agreed upon budget, there are many things you can do to make the whole process and its management easier for yourself and your partners.

-Best practices & top considerations for creating a successful budget for collaborative projects
+Best practices & top considerations for a successful budget calculation in Horizon Europe projects

 Understand the expectations of project evaluators